Museum Of The Bible Says 5 Of Its Most Famed Artifacts Are Fake

 "Though we had hoped the testing would render different results, this is an opportunity to educate the public on the importance of verifying the authenticity of rare biblical artifacts, the elaborate testing process undertaken and our commitment to transparency," said Jeffrey Kloha, chief curatorial officer for the museum, said in a news release.

-The Dead Sea Scrolls were discovered between 1946 and 1956.
+The Dead Sea Scrolls were discovered from the late 1940s to 1956.
 The ancient Hebrew manuscripts have been a source of fascination and debate ever since.

 The Dead Sea Scrolls fragments had been displayed since the museum's grand opening in November 2017.
 Questions about the fragments' authenticity were raised two years ago by museum-funded scholars in an academic publication.